LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

-Fire monitors or water cannons are devices used to deliver large volume of water for firefighting purpose to the fire source.
+Fire monitors or water cannons are devices used to deliver a large volume of water for firefighting purpose to the fire source.
 They may be automatically controlled to open or manually turned on for firefighting.
-They can efficiently deliver high volume of water to the fire source.
+They can efficiently deliver a high volume of water to the fire source.
 In selecting the monitor, the reach of the monitor and the volume of water delivered are some of the major considerations.
-The monitor can be manually turned on by opening the valve, and directing the monitor to the fire source.
+The monitor can be manually turned on by opening the valve and directing the monitor to the fire source.

 Figure 28: Fire Monitors